 If scientific predictions about climate change are right, it's fair to say that this is the most important issue confronting humanity.
-And, thankfully, a growing number of funders are seeing things this way.
-Funding to address climate change is relatively plentiful, and no matter what your angle is on this urgent issue, chances are there is a funder putting resources in that area.
+Fortunately, a growing number of funders have begun to see things this way.
+Funding to address climate change is relatively plentiful, and no matter what your angle is on this urgent issue, chances are there is a funder investing resources in that area.

 What's more, new deep-pocketed funders regularly arrive on the scene as more foundations and super-wealthy individuals wake up to the overriding primacy of climate change.
 For instance, billionaire Jeff Skoll developed a new and intense focus on climate change after realizing that it affected all the other issues he was targeting with his philanthropy.
 "It's the great exacerbator of so many other things," Skoll said in 2011.
 "It will ultimately drive so many terrible dynamics in the world that we need to get a handle on this one today."

 Since the mid-2000s, there's been a surge in philanthropic giving to address climate change.
 According to Foundation Center, giving from U.S. foundations for climate change was more or less steady from 2000 to 2005 — hovering around $100 million a year — and then saw notable growth in 2006 and 2007 and a massive spike in 2008.
 A large part of that spike came from an initiative launched by three of the country's biggest foundations to spend more than $1 billion on climate change, but even without that investment from the heavyweights, there's been growth.

 This growth is surprising, given the rise in awareness and consensus about how greenhouse gas emissions are threatening the planet's ecosystems.
 It's also very likely tied to the election of President Barack Obama, signaling to big philanthropists that perhaps the time had come for comprehensive federal action on climate.
 Alas, that day has yet to arrive, but climate change work remains a large priority for environmental funders.